Frequently Asked Questions

 My sewer lateral is less than 10 years old.
 Do I need a certificate from EBMUD?

-If your property meets one of the three triggers and the lateral was replaced before the start of the Regional PSL Program in your city, you can apply for an Exemption Certificate.
-If the work was permitted and the City confirms that the whole lateral was replaced (or in Alameda and Albany if the upper lateral was replaced), EBMUD may grant an Exemption Certificate.
+If your property meets one of the three triggers and the lateral was replaced before the start of the Regional PSL Program in Alameda and Albany only, you can apply for an Exemption Certificate.

-My property is located in Alameda, Albany or Stege Sanitary District and already has a Compliance Certificate.
+My property is located in Alameda or Albany and already has a Compliance Certificate.
 What do I need to do?

-If you have an existing unexpired Compliance Certificate from Alameda, Albany or Stege Sanitary District, apply for an Exemption Certificate here.
-To find out if a property has an existing Alameda, Albany or Stege Compliance Certificate or to check the expiration date of an existing certificate, call EBMUD at (866) 403-2683.
+If you have an existing unexpired Compliance Certificate from Alameda or Albany, apply for an Exemption Certificate here.
+To find out if a property has an existing Alameda or Albany Compliance Certificate or to check the expiration date of an existing certificate, call EBMUD at (866) 403-2683.

 The PSL on my property has passed the pressure test and a Compliance Certificate has been issued.
 How long is the Compliance Certificate good for?